KERR-MCGEE CHEMICAL CORP - NAVASSA

 Site Location and History

-Most contamination is on the southwestern portion of the former facility in the former process area and in the wetland south of the former process area.
-The adjacent property to the north is a former fertilizer plant and boat factory.
+Most of the contamination is located on the southwestern portion of the former facility, in the former process area and in the wetlands south of the former process area.
+The adjacent property, to the north, is a former fertilizer plant and boat factory.
 Residential properties are across North Navassa Road to the west.
 Sturgeon Creek borders the site to the south.
 Brunswick River borders the site to the east.

 The only potential risks to exposure at the site is to trespassers who contact contaminated groundwater, soil or sediment.
 The most contaminated areas, the former wastewater ponds and process area, are fenced off to restrict access.

-For more information about the site please contact L’Tonya Spencer, EPA Community Involvement Coordinator, 404-562-8463, Spencer.LaTonya@epa.gov
+For more information about the site please contact L’Tonya Spencer, EPA Community Involvement Coordinator, on 404-562-8463 or email at Spencer.LaTonya@epa.gov

 What Is the Current Site Status?

-Executive Summary: The EPA is working with an Environmental Response Trust to investigate the Kerr-McGee Navassa Site, a former wood treating plant located on 251 acres in Navassa, North Carolina.
-The Remedial Investigation will be complete in 2017.
+The EPA is working with an Environmental Response Trust to investigate the Kerr-McGee Navassa Site, a former wood treating plant located on about 250 acres in Navassa, North Carolina.
+The Remedial Investigation was completed in 2017.
 The EPA, State and Trustee will determine the cleanup strategy in 2018.
 The site has a high potential for redevelopment.
 The site team is evaluating redevelopment early in the cleanup planning process.

 The site is physically stable with vegetation in place to prevent erosion.